Hexrays/SXSW-2016_Notes/James Webb Space Telescope/readme.md

 Red Shift

-near infrared installed on hubble
+near infrared installed on Hubble

-"pillars of creation" google it
+"pillars of creation" Google it

-launches october 2018
+launches October 2018

 1 month to get to that part of space